 All page numbers refer to the PDF version of IBIS Version 7.0.

-In IBIS version 7.0, insert the [PDN Domain], [End PDN Domain], [PDN Model] and [End PDN Model] keywords after [End Interconnect Model Group] keyword on Page.37.
+In IBIS version 7.0, insert the [PDN Domain], [End PDN Domain], [PDN Model] and [End PDN Model] keywords after [End Interconnect Model Group] keyword on page 37.

-Keyword: [PDN Domain], [End PDN Domain]
+Keyword: [PDN Domain]

 Required: No

-Description: Marks the beginning and end of an PDN Domain description that is used to specify the two nodes at die pad that joined by On-die PDN model.
-The two nodes shall be specified by bus_label and/or signal_name sub-parameters.
-A simulation may contain one On-die PDN model listed in one [PDN Domain].
-The [PDN Domain]/[End PDN Domain] keyword pair is hierarchically scoped by the [Component] keyword.
+Description: Marks the beginning of a PDN Domain description that is used to specify two Pad_Rail terminals connected by an on-die decoupling capacitance PDN model.

 Sub-Params: Bus_label, Signal_name

 Usage Rules: [PDN Domain] has a single argument, which is the name of the associated PDN Domain.
 The length of the PDN Domain name shall not exceed 40 characters.
 Blank characters are not allowed.
-[Component] may contain zero or more [PDN Domain] keywords (identified by a name).
+The [PDN Domain]/[End PDN Domain] keyword pair is hierarchically scoped by the [Component] keyword.
+[Component] may contain zero or more [PDN Domain] keywords (each identified by a unique name).

-Each [PDN Domain] shall contain at least one [PDN Model] keyword and two sub-parameters that consists of bus_label, signal_name or both of them.
-If there are no [PDN Model] keyword, the [PDN Domain] keyword is illegal.
-If there are less than two or more than two bus_label and/or Signal_name, the [PDN Domain] keyword is illegal.
+Each [PDN Domain] keyword shall contain one or more [PDN Model] keywords and two sub-parameters consisting of two Bus_labels, two Signal_names, or one Bus_label and one Signal_name.
+See the [PDN Model] keyword section for a description of the content of each PDN Model.

 Bus_label rules:

-Bus_label sub-parameter has one entry.
-A bus_label that are associated POWER or GND pin can be used as the entry.
-Each bus_label shall match the bus_labels declared in the [Pin], [Pin Mapping], [Bus Label], or [Die Supply Pads] section of the .ibs file.
-If there are two or more die pads associated with the bus_label, the die pads shall be considered as shorted.
+The Bus_label sub-parameter is followed by the name of a bus_label declared in the [Pin], [Pin Mapping], [Bus Label], or [Die Supply Pads] section of the .ibs file.
+If there are two or more die pads associated with the bus_label, the die pads shall be considered as shorted only when a PDN Model in the PDN Domain is enabled.

 Signal_name rules:

-Signal_name sub-parameter has one entry.
-A signal_name that are associated POWER or GND pin can be used as the entry.
-Each signal_name shall match the signal_names declared in the [Pin] section of the .ibs file.
+The Signal_name sub-parameter is followed by the name of a signal_name declared in the [Pin] section of the .ibs file.
+Only a signal_name associated with POWER or GND can be used.
 If there are two or more die pads associated with the signal_name, the die pads shall be considered as shorted.
-In addition, if there are two or more die pads associated with the signal_name and the signal_name is associated with two or more bus_labels, the die pads shall be considered as shorted.
+In addition, if there are two or more die pads associated with the signal_name and the signal_name is associated with two or more bus_labels, the die pads shall be considered as shorted only when a PDN Model in the PDN Domain is enabled.

-A bus_label and a signal_name may appear on more than one entry under different [PDN Domain].
-This allows for multiple and different On-die PDN models to be placed between any arbitrary Pad_Rail pair combinations.
-It is not allowed using nodes that include the same pin in a [PDN Domain].
+A bus_label and a signal_name may appear on more than one entry under different [PDN Domain] keywords.
+This allows for multiple unique on-die decoupling capacitance PDN models to be placed between any arbitrary Pad_Rail pair combinations.
+It is not permitted to include the same pin in both terminals in a PDN Domain to avoid shorting the two terminals.

-Note that it is allowed two or more [PDN Domain] to be placed between two nodes.
-In this case, all [PDN Domain]s are connected in parallel in a simulation. (cf. Only one [PDN model] is used, multiple [PDN model]s are defined in [PDN Domain].
+Note that it is allowed for two or more PDN Domains to be placed between the same two terminals.
+In this case, all PDN Domains are connected in parallel in a simulation.
+However, only one PDN Model from a PDN Domain is used, even though multiple PDN Models can be defined within one [PDN Domain]/[End PDN Domain] keyword section.

-Note that a bus_label or signal_name that does not have the path to the buffer rail terminals can be listed under the [PDN Domain] keyword.
-In this case the On-die PDN models can be used for power integrity (PI) analysis such as core power.
+Note that it is possible to have a bus_label or signal_name listed under the [PDN Domain] keyword that does not have a path to the buffer rail terminals.
+In this case, the on-die decoupling capacitance PDN models can be used for power integrity (PI) analysis such as core power.

-Examples:
+Example:

+|

 | PDN 1

 [PDN Domain] PDN_X

-Bus_label VCC1 | VCC1 includes A1 and A2 pins.
+Bus_label VCC1 | assume the bus_label VCC1 includes B1 and B2 pins

-Signal_name VSS
+Signal_name VSS | assume the signal_name VSS includes C1 pin

-[PDN model] PDN_model_A
+[PDN Model] PDN_model_A

-C_pdn 15n 20n 5n

-R_pdn 5m 5m 10m

-R_leak 11k 10k 8k
+…

-[End PDN model]
+[End PDN Model]

 [End PDN Domain]